scribe-src/scribe-platform-osx/README.md

 The `scribe-platform-osx` module contains a template Mac OS X application that runs a Javascript file and provides a standard Window and Menu API as well as Objective-C and C bridges that allow native libraries to be described and called.

-The project uses the `scribe-engine-jsc` project, which injects hooks into the JavaScriptCore engine.

 #### Setup

 Dependencies are tracked as git submodules, you can initialize and fetch them with: